breadthe/syenite/src/article-vault/2023/09/syenite-wishlist.md

 ## Content/SEO

 - Hero image in frontmatter
-- "More articles tagged xxx" at bottom of article
 - "Latest (10) articles" component, to be used on landing page and/or bottom of each article

 ## General